 - 4C hair type shows a longer hair length than 4D type.
 The 4D type presents more of an afro look while 4C is looser.
 The two hair types have a similar curl pattern but the 4D has tighter coils than type C.

 4D Hair Type Friendly Products

-- This luxurious deep conditioner contains raw honey for softer, shinier tresses and jojoba and olive oils, which nourish and heal strands in need of repair.
-The result is hair that never looked so good.
+- INSTANT MAKE OVER FOR DRY, DAMAGED, COLOR TREATED HAIR: This luxurious deep conditioner contains raw honey for softer, shinier tresses and jojoba and olive oils, which nourish and heal strands in need of repair.
+Hair never looked so good!

-- Our Honey Miracle Hair Mask is a miracle treatment for your hair!
-Made with Raw Honey to moisturize your hair, making it softer and shinier!
+- A MIRACLE TREATMENT FOR YOUR HAIR: Raw Honey moisturizes your hair, making it softer and shinier.
 Restore health and strengthen damaged and over-processed hair to give your hair a beautiful and healthy look.

 - HEALTHY NATURAL HAIR: Our shampoo and conditioner set for both men and women includes two products to give you soft, shiny, moisturized and manageable hair with smoother cuticles.

 - ULTIMATE TREATMENT: The Sulfate Free Shampoo and Triple Moisture Replenishing Conditioner work together to heal damage & improve health for all hair types.
 Even dry, straight, curly, or color treated.